LayerXcom/confidential-computing-modules/README.md

 $ docker run -v `pwd`:/root/anonify --device /dev/isgx --net=test-network --name sgx --rm -it osuketh/anonify
 ```
 - The SDK Driver creates a device at `/dev/isgx`, non-DCAP systems using IAS.
-- Use `--network="host"` for Docker-for-Linux, then `127.0.0.1` in your docker container will point to your docker host.
-It'll be used by the ganache-cli testing.

 ### Test